GoranStefanovski/native-starter/README.md

 - docker-compose build
 - docker-compose up
 6. Test if the container volumes mounted succesfully
-- sudo docker exec -it eventlokale-php72 /bin/bash and than look for the project inside the eventlokale directory
+- sudo docker exec -it native-starter-php8 /bin/bash and than look for the project inside the native-starter directory
-- sudo docker exec -it eventlokale-node /bin/bash and than look for the project inside the usr/app directory
+- sudo docker exec -it native-starter-node /bin/bash and than look for the project inside the usr/app directory
 7. If there is some issue with the docker configuration at this point and you have previosely run an older configuration please try clearing the cache from the broken docker-compose version
 - docker system prune -a
 - and go through steps 5 and 6 again
 8. Copy website/sample-dev-env.env to website/.env
-9. Go to workbench or phpmyadmin and create database schema eventlokale
+9. Go to workbench or phpmyadmin and create database schema starter
 - import database dump from the dev server
 10. docker exec -it lamp-php72 /bin/bash
 - run: composer install && php artisan config:cache && php artisan view:clear && php artisan route:clear && composer dump-autoload && php artisan vue-i18n-custom:generate && php artisan migrate